akhouderchah/w3wm/README.md

 This file enables the user to, among other things, customize the hotkeys used above.

 The default `config.ini`--which w3wm will automatically generate if the configuration file was deleted--describes the syntax used and provides usage examples and function/key names.
-Note that w3wm must be restarted in order for configuration file changes to be applied.
+Note that w3wm must be informed of a configuration file update in order for the changes to apply.
-The default hotkey to restart w3wm is Win+R.
+The default hotkey to do this is Win+R.